Slimmmo/PGMSuite/README.md

 \*pogomap site enhancements

 # What it does
-1. Adds the ability to filter IVs in a very basic way.
+1. Adds support to filter IVs in a very basic way.
 2. Adds support to post to Discord when it sees a new Pokemon.

 WARNING: If Discord posts are enabled it will post every Pokemon it sees to Discord!
+This will quickly become overwhelming if filters are turned off on the site and the IV filters are too low.

 # How to use
 ## Basic Setup